Newtales/Google-Cyber-Security-Portfolio/README.md

 Here you will find all of the projects/activities for my Cyber Security Portfolio that I have done whilst completing the Google Cybersecurity Professional Certificate.

-In this course I gained foundational knowledge that will prepare me for entry-level jobs in cybersecurity and help me understand how security teams protect their organizations and its customers.

-This course covered many conceptual topics such as:
+This course covered topics such as:

 <li>Risk management</li>
 <li>Threat analysis</li>